bantu94/muzinge/content/_index.md

 ---
-title: Muzinge
+title: Acme Corporation
-description: Welcome to the website of Muzinge, the leading creator of digital shapes on the planet, providing precise shape creations that are ready to use.
+description: Welcome to the website of Acme Corporation, the leading creator of digital shapes on the planet, providing precise shape creations that are ready to use.
 subtitle: shaping the **world** for you to **live in**
 explore: blog
 testimonials:
   - author: Brad
     from: Fictional Incorporated
     content: >
-              We have been using the shapes from Muzinge in our products for ages.
+              We have been using the shapes from Acme in our products for ages.
 They are precise, smooth, and very well built.